1on1pt/CMS_Home_Health_Compare_January_2023_Refresh_Analysis/README.md

 ## Overview
 ### What is CMS Care Compare?

-The Centers for Medicare and Medicaid Services (CMS) has provided a tool called **Care Compare** to *find* and *compare* the different types of Medicare providers.
+The Centers for Medicare and Medicaid Services (CMS) has provided a tool called **Care Compare** that allows patients and caregivers to *find* and *compare* the different types of Medicare providers.
 Care Compare includes the following providers:

 * Doctors and Clinicians
 * Hospitals